Natr0nlauge/semestral-work-ite/docs/tests.md

 ValueError
 ```

+## 6. Integration Tests

+These tests verify that a matrix or vector can be serialized and deserialized consistently through the full pipeline:

+**LaTeX → JSON → CSV → LaTeX**

 ---

 # Sample Input/Output Pairs

+## LaTeX

 | Description          | Input                           | Output                          |
 | -------------------- | ------------------------------- | ------------------------------- |